 calculateA1C() - Convert average glucose to estimated A1C percentageCalculate TIR metrics following ADA/ATTD consensus guidelines:

-calculateTIR() - Percentage of readings in target range (70-180 mg/dL)calculateTBR() - Time below range (hypoglycemia detection)calculateTAR() - Time above range (hyperglycemia detection)Comprehensive test suite with Vitest covering:
+calculateTIR() - Percentage of readings in target range (70-180 mg/dL)calculateTBR() - Time below range (hypoglycemia detection)calculateTAR() - Time above range (hyperglycemia detection)This is the feature most teams ask about.
+It mirrors clinical targets while keeping the API dead simple.

 Diabetic Utils fills a critical gap in the health tech developer ecosystem: